 We hear about ways to bond with our newborns from the moment they are born.
 Nurses encourage skin-to-skin after birth.
 And most parents are advised to talk to their babies often to heighten that bond once the baby comes home.
 Considering your newborn takes up almost all of your time in those early days, it’s easy to find the time to connect with your new baby.
-You may tell them a story while feeding, sing to them while they take a bath, or hold them for a nap.
+You may tell them a story while feeding, sing to them while bathing them or hold them for a nap.

 Ways to Connect With Your Unborn Baby